brunopstephan/version-upgrader/README.md

 env GOOS="windows" GOARCH="amd64" go build -o "upgrader.exe" cmd/app/main.go
 ```

-Now, just execute the binary inside passing the flags
+Now, just execute the binary passing the flags

 - file: mandatory, path to the file to be updated.
 - version_path, optional, path for the version number inside the JSON file, it must be passed like "foo.bar.version_number" where the "version_number", default is "version"